ameseee/kwk-curriculum-site/web-app/lessons/collections/index.md

 <br>

 Let's break this code down:
-- `languages` is the array we are going to iterate over
+- `friendsOfKarlie` is the array we are going to iterate over
 - `.forEach()` is a built-in function that basically builds a for loop.
 It takes on argument, a function.
 This is different from anything we've seen before.
 It's saying it will run this function _for each_ element in the array.
-- `function(language) {` is the function that will run on each element in the array. `language` is the variable that represents the current element in the array that is being iterated over.
+- `function(friend) {` is the function that will run on each element in the array. `friend` is the variable that represents the current element in the array that is being iterated over.
-  -  `console.log(language)` is the code that will run for each element.
-In this case, each language in the array will print to the console.
+  -  `console.log(friend)` is the code that will run for each element.
+In this case, each friend in the array will print to the console.

 <div class="try-it">
   <h2>Try It: forEach</h2>